tinitiate/aws-dynamodb-python/SQL_vs_NOSQL.md

 5. Use Cases:
    - NoSQL databases are suitable for applications with rapidly changing data, large volumes of unstructured or semi-structured data, and situations where scalability and horizontal scaling are essential, such as social media platforms, IoT applications, and real-time analytics.

-In summary, the choice between SQL and NoSQL databases depends on the specific requirements of your application.
-SQL databases are a good fit for structured data with complex relationships and strong data consistency needs, while NoSQL databases are more flexible and scalable for handling large volumes of diverse, unstructured data with less stringent consistency requirements.
-Ultimately, the choice should be based on the characteristics of your data and the scalability and performance needs of your application.

 | Aspect          | SQL Database                                         | NoSQL Database                                               |
 | --------------- | ---------------------------------------------------- | ------------------------------------------------------------ |